martin-stehlik/lunch-scraper/README.md

 # lunch-scraper
-Small utilitity for scaping lunch menus for the current day.
+Small utility for scaping lunch menus for the current day.
 Easily extensible (see `restaurants` folder).

 ## HOW TO USE
 - `npm install`